StemVibrations/STEM/docs/tutorial3.rst

 STEM provides two options to generate a straight track:

 1. A straight track with rails, sleepers and rail pads.
-This track placed on top of the 2D or 3D geometry.
+This track is placed on top of the 2D or 3D geometry.

-1. A straight track with rails, sleepers, rail pads and an extension of the track outside the 2D or 3D geometry.
-  This extension is placed on 1D elements which simulate the 2D or 3D soil behaviour.
+2. A straight track with rails, sleepers, rail pads and an extension of the track outside the 2D or 3D geometry.
+This extension is placed on 1D elements which simulate the soil behaviour.

 **Option 1: Straight track with rails, sleepers and rail pads**